rickMcGavin/100-days-of-code/log.md

 - 25 minutes on [Lynda.com](http://www.lynda.com)
   - Began course CSS: Core Concepts on Front-End Developer Learning Path.
 - 85 minutes on FreeCodeCamp Advanced Algorithm Challenge: No Repeats Please
-  - Solved on 4th pomodoro and finished the remaining...
+  - Solved on 4th Pomodoro and finished the remaining...
 - 15 minutes on reading YDKJS this & Object Prototypes

 **Thoughts**